 The most impressive feature of Flume, though, is its photo and video upload support, a feature offered by very few third-party Instagram apps.
 Just hover your mouse over the bottom left of the app and the menu will appear.
 You can then click the camera icon and either take a photo or video right there and then, or upload one from your Mac.

 There is a catch, though: Flume is free to download but with a limited number of uploads before you'll need to upgrade via an in-app purchase to Flume Pro.
+It's also no longer available via the Mac App Store so you'll need to download it from the Flume website.
 You can download Flume for free here.

 While Uplet doesn't offer the ability to browse your Instagram feed natively, it does offer features that power-users may be interested in.
 Uplet is a simple app available on the Mac App Store that allows users to drag and drop photos & videos and bulk upload them to Instagram in a few seconds - but there's more.